kimhyunsoon/sumsumhom-server/README.md

 ![image](https://github.com/kimhyunsoon/micro-builder/assets/60641694/53ca8710-58da-4b68-9077-a52970b87f61)

 # micro
-Docker Stack with Nginx as a Reverse Proxy Server and TypeScript Node for Socket.IO and RESTful API and.
+Docker Stack with Nginx as a Reverse Proxy Server and TypeScript Node for Socket.IO and RESTful API.

 **This repository includes only TypeScript Node.:**[micro-node is here.](https://github.com/kimhyunsoon/micro-builder)